 These night journal prompts will allow you to:

 - Go to sleep with a clear mind

 - End the day with a positive outlook

 - Prepare for a great tomorrow

 These are just 5 of the main focuses of these nighttime journaling prompts.
 Let’s explore them!

-These nighttime reflection prompts can help clear your mind of daily stressors and reflect on the positive moments of your day.
+These bedtime journal prompts are all about reflection.
+These can help clear your mind of daily stressors and reflect on the positive moments of your day.

 - What was the most prominent emotion you felt today?
 Why?